-1. The Commission shall determine if the applicant:

-(a) Has prepared the application in conformity with these Regulations, the Standards and the applicable Guidelines;

-(b) Is a qualified applicant under regulation 5;

-(c) Has given the undertakings and assurances specified in regulation 7 (2);

-(d) Has satisfactorily discharged its obligations in relation to any previous or existing contract with the Authority;

-(e) Has, or will have, the financial and technical capability to carry out the Plan of Work and to meet all obligations under an exploitation contract; and

-(f) Has demonstrated the economic viability of the mining project.

-2. In considering the financial capability of an applicant, the Commission shall determine in accordance with the Guidelines whether:

-(a) The Financing Plan is compatible with proposed Exploitation activities; and

-(b) The applicant will be capable of committing or raising sufficient financial resources to cover the estimated costs of the proposed Exploitation activities as set out in the proposed Plan of Work, and all other associated costs of complying with the terms of any exploitation contract, including:

-(i) The payment of any applicable fees and other financial payments and charges in accordance with these Regulations;

-(ii) The estimated costs of implementing the Environmental Management and Monitoring Plan and the Closure Plan;

-(iii) Sufficient financial resources for the prompt execution and implementation of the Emergency Response and Contingency Plan; and

-(iv) Necessary access to insurance products that are appropriate to the financing of exposure to risk in accordance with Good Industry Practice.

-3. In considering the technical capability of an applicant, the Commission shall determine in accordance with the Guidelines whether the applicant has or will have:

-(a) The necessary technical and operational capability to carry out the proposed Plan of Work in accordance with Good Industry Practice using appropriately qualified and, where applicable, adequately supervised personnel;

-(b) Adopted internationally recognized quality control and management standards;
+- 1. The Commission shall determine if the applicant: - (a) Has prepared the application in conformity with these Regulations, the Standards and the applicable Guidelines; - (b) Is a qualified applicant under regulation 5; - (c) Has given the undertakings and assurances specified in regulation 7 (2); - (d) Has satisfactorily discharged its obligations to the Authority; - (e) Has, or will have, the financial and technical capability to carry out the Plan of Work and to meet all obligations under an exploitation contract; and - (f) Has demonstrated the economic viability of the mining project. - 2.
+In considering the financial capability of an applicant, the Commission shall determine in accordance with the Guidelines whether: - (a) The Financing Plan is compatible with proposed Exploitation activities; and - (b) The applicant will be capable of committing or raising sufficient financial resources to cover the estimated costs of the proposed Exploitation activities as set out in the proposed Plan of Work, and all other associated costs of complying with the terms of any exploitation contract, including: - (i) The payment of any applicable fees and other financial payments and charges in accordance with these Regulations; - (ii) The estimated costs of implementing the Environmental Management and Monitoring Plan and the Closure Plan; - (iii) Sufficient financial resources for the prompt execution and implementation of the Emergency Response and Contingency Plan; and - (iv) Necessary access to insurance products that are appropriate to the financing of exposure to risk in accordance with Good Industry Practice. - 3.
+In considering the technical capability of an applicant, the Commission shall determine in accordance with the Guidelines whether the applicant has or will have:

-(c) The technology and procedures necessary to comply with the terms of the Environmental Management and Monitoring Plan and the Closure Plan, including the technical capability to monitor key environmental parameters and to modify management and operating procedures when appropriate;

-(d) Established the necessary risk assessment and risk management systems to effectively implement the proposed Plan of Work in accordance with Good Industry Practice and these Regulations, including the technology and procedures to meet health, safety and environmental requirements for the activities proposed in the Plan of Work;

-(e) The capability to respond effectively to Incidents, in accordance with the Emergency Response and Contingency Plan; and

-(f) The capability to utilize and apply Best Available Techniques.

-4. The Commission shall determine if the proposed Plan of Work:

-- (a) Is technically achievable and economically viable; - (b) Reflects the economic life of the project;

-(c) Provides for the effective protection of human health and safety of individuals engaged in or affected by Exploitation activities; and

-(d) Provides for Exploitation activities to be carried out with reasonable regard for other activities in the Marine Environment, including, but not limited to, navigation, the laying of submarine cables and pipelines, fishing and marine scientific research.
+- (a) The necessary technical and operational capability to carry out the proposed Plan of Work in accordance with Good Industry Practice using appropriately qualified and, where applicable, adequately supervised personnel; - (b) The technology and procedures necessary to comply with the terms of the Environmental Management and Monitoring Plan and the Closure Plan, including the technical capability to monitor key environmental parameters and to modify management and operating procedures when appropriate; - (c) Established the necessary risk assessment and risk management systems to effectively implement the proposed Plan of Work in accordance with Good Industry Practice and these Regulations, including the technology and procedures to meet health, safety and environmental requirements for the activities proposed in the Plan of Work: - (d) The capability to respond effectively to Incidents, in accordance with the Emergency Response and Contingency Plan; and - (e) The capability to utilize and apply Best Available Techniques. - 4.
+The Commission shall determine if the proposed Plan of Work: - (a) Is technically achievable and economically viable; - (b) Reflects the economic life of the project; - (c) Provides for the effective protection of human health and safety of individuals engaged in Exploitation activities; and - (d) Provides for Exploitation activities to be carried out with reasonable regard for other activities in the Marine Environment, including, but not limited to, navigation, the laying of submarine cables and pipelines, fishing and marine scientific research, as referred to in article 87 of the Convention.

-Draft regulation 14 Consideration of the environmental plans by the Commission
+Draft regulation 14 Consideration of the Environmental Plans by the Commission